UNiXMIT/UNiXSF/README.md

 # Salesforce Extension

+This is a browser extension to add useful features to Salesforce.
+It's works in Chrome, Brave and Edge (Chromium) browsers.

+## Features
 - Auto refresh of queues every 60 seconds.
 - Create URLs to Quixy defects in cases and on queues (if you have the R&D Change Requests column visible).
-- Highlights Fixed defects (Planned in new release or Software update provided) in Pending Release Queue.
+- Highlights Fixed defects ('Planned in new release' or 'Software update provided' statuses) in Pending Release Queue.
 - Creates URLs to FTS via SFTP (tested with WinSCP - https://winscp.net).
    The application used depends on the default app set in the OS for SFTP Protocol:
     ![1](sftp.png)
     This can be changed in Settings -> Apps -> Default apps -> Choose default applications by protocol
-- Added QuickLink buttons for the MF Translation Request page and MF Documentation page.
+- Added QuickLink buttons for the MF Translation Request page and MF Documentation page (removing SF links that weren't useful).
     ![2](buttons.png)
    If you have a case open, the product will be checked and the appropriate docs page opened (only some products are supported).
    If no cases are opened the general docs page will be opened.